ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 Lecture sessions are on Monday through Thursday.

-**For Remote students**: Livestream will be available @9:30am for lectures and 11am for discussions via discord
+**For Remote students**: Livestream will be available Monday-Thursday @9:30am for lectures and Monday 11am for discussions via Discord.

-In each lecture, we'll have a paper handout (also available electronically) starting Week 1 Tueday.
+In each lecture, we'll have a paper handout (also available electronically) starting Week 1 Tuesday.
 At the end of lecture you'll have a chance submit your handout to Gradescope.
 You can do this by scanning it in the Gradescope app (for iOS and Android) or through the web interface.
 To get participation credit for lecture, you have to